How To Avoid Insect And Mosquito Bites

 USING INSECT REPELLENT SAFELY:

-Clothes are the best protection - normally only use repellents on the remaining exposed areas of skin and shirt collars and cuffs and the ankle bottoms of trousers or slacks.
+Clothes are the best protection - normally only use repellents on the remaining exposed areas of skin, for example around shirt collars and cuffs and the ankle bottoms of trousers or slacks.

 Never use repellents over cuts, wounds, or irritated skin.

-Don't apply to eyes and mouth, and apply sparingly around ears.
-When using sprays do not spray directly onto face; spray on hands first and then apply to face.
+Don't apply DEET to eyes and mouth, and apply sparingly around ears.
+When using sprays do not spray directly onto the face; spray on the hands first and then apply to the cheek bones and jawline.
+Never use on the forehead or between the nose and upper lip.

 Do not allow young children to handle repellents - they may get them into their eyes.
 Apply to your own hands and to the child's skin.
 For children, use clothing as the main barrier and repellent only where necessary.

-After use, wash treated skin.
+After use, wash the treated skin.
 This is particularly important when repellents are used repeatedly.

 If you suspect that you or your children are reacting to an insect repellent, discontinue use, wash treated skin and then contact your doctor.